 5. Electromagnetic compatibility (EMC) issues

-Ensuring electromagnetic compatibility (EMC) in complex systems can be challenging, especially when integrating shielded cables with other components.
-Furthermore, improper grounding can create ground loops, leading to increased EMI rather than reducing it.
+Maintaining electromagnetic compatibility (EMC) in complex systems can be challenging, particularly when shielded cables are integrated with other components.
+Improper grounding can create loops that increase EMI instead of reducing it.

 6. Environmental impact